nv-legate/legate/CONTRIBUTING.rst

 Legate is released under the `Apache license, version 2.0`_ and is free to use, modify, and redistribute.
-To ensure that the license can be exercised without encumbrance, we ask you that you only contribute your own work or work to which you have the intellectual rights.
+To ensure that the license can be exercised without encumbrance, we ask that you only contribute your own work or work to which you have the intellectual rights.
 To that end, we employ the Developer's Certificate of Origin (DCO), which is the lightweight mechanism for you to certify that you are legally able to make your contribution.
 Here is the full text of the certificate